arcturo/library/coffeescript/chapters/04_idioms.md

 ##Min/Max

-This technique is not specific to CoffeeScript, but I thought it useful to demonstrate anyway. `Math.max` and `Math.min` will work if you call them in a context of an array, so you can easily work out the maximum and minimum values in an array.
+This technique is not specific to CoffeeScript, but I thought it useful to demonstrate anyway. `Math.max` and `Math.min` take multiple arguments, so you can easily use `apply()` to pass an array to them, retrieving the maximum and minimum values in the array.

 <span class="csscript"></span>